Table of Contents

 - Contraction trigger.

-Energetic observation of the bodily work and effort during skeletal muscle contraction
+Energy sources in relation to work and effort during skeletal muscle contraction

-- Short, intensive effort (e.g., sprinting): ATP synthesis from existing creatine phosphate and anaerobic glycolysis of glucose from muscle glycogen with lactate release → pH level falls for a short time from 7.4 to 7.2.
+- Short, intensive effort (e.g., sprinting): ATP synthesis from existing creatine phosphate and anaerobic glycolysis of glucose from muscle glycogen with lactate release → pH level decreases for a short time from 7.4 to 7.2.

 - Bodily exertion for hours: Glucose breakdown from muscle and liver glycogen and triacylglycerol (lipolysis and β-oxidation).